-This request is retroactive to June 30, 2018 because the amendment is being submitted after the release of an audit report to allow for the Executive Council to review the audit report prior to renewing the Agreement, and to add contract monitoring language to address the audit findings.
-The original agreement is sole source because the Contractor has been identified as having the ability and capacity to provide substance use treatment services to pregnant and parenting women while allowing their child(ren) to remain in the mother's care.
+The original agreement was sole source because the Contractor has been identified as being among the few providers in the State having the ability and capacity to provide substance use treatment services to pregnant and parenting women while allowing their child(ren) to remain in the mother's care.

-The purpose for this request is to allow the Contractor to continue providing substance use disorder treatment services, residential and/or supportive housing, and wraparound services to pregnant and/or parenting women who are experiencing substance use disorders and have income at or below 185% of the Federal Poverty Level, and are homeless, or at risk of becoming homeless.
-The Department has substantial data that indicates a growing heed for residential and/or supportive housing services for pregnant and/or parenting women who have substance use disorders and who are currently homeless or at risk of becoming homeless.
+The purpose of this request is to continue the provision of substance use disorder treatment services, residential and/or supportive housing, and wraparound services to pregnant and/or parenting women who are experiencing substance use disorders and have income at or below 185% of the Federal Poverty Level, and are homeless, or at risk of becoming homeless.
+The Department has substantial data that indicates a growing need for residential and/or supportive housing services for pregnant and/or parenting women who have substance use disorders and who are currently homeless or at risk of becoming homeless.
 Women with substance use disorders who have a child may need low or high intensity residential treatment.